George-lewis/Nikel-CLI/README.md

 `food campus:george, tags: coffee, tags:snacks, address: bloor`
 > Query all restuarants downtown that serve coffee, snacks, and are on Bloor street

+`food coordinates.latitude:>43`
+> Query all restuarants with a latitude above 43